Ting3l/abs-alexa-german/README.md

 - [ ] Add other intents, such as:
   - [ ] "Start the book over"
   - [ ] "Go to chapter 12"

+## Language Contribution:
+- Copy /skill-package/interactionModels/custom/en-US.json and edit the samples to reflect the locale you want to contribute.
+- Edit /skill-package/skill.json to include the new locale under manifest/publishingInformation/locales
+- Copy /lambda/locale/en-US.js and edit every string to reflect the new locale.
+  - If unsure about the usage of strings, open /lambda/index.js and search for ".speak" to find every time alexa is told to speak something.
+  - Maybe the new locale needs restructuring of the string construction - if you edit those, be sure to reflect the changes in all files under /lambda/locales/